vzelev/reviews/README.md

 # Admin

 Django admin is fully functional, it can be accessed on `/admin` page.
+## Creating superuser
+`./cli.sh manage.py createsuperuser`
 Enjoy!